ramitsurana/turbo/README.md

   Turbo [command]

 Available Commands:
-  backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers kickstart   restarts all your containers quickly monitor     To monitor your containers replica     To create Replicas of your containers rkt         Installs and configures rkt search      Search images from multiple registries
+  api         Serves an GUI for turbo backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers kickstart   restarts all your containers quickly log         Uses logspout to collect your docker logs monitor     To monitor your containers refresh     Completely removes and re-installs docker replica     To create Replicas of your containers rkt         Installs and configures rkt search      Search images from multiple registries